cbeetler/react02-webStore/README.md

 # Web Store

 There are multiple iterations of this project, some dedicated to a specific feature or building upon another.
-Each one (from 6 forward) is stored in its own branch.
+The final code for each build (from 6 on) is stored in its own branch.

 Loader: Vite
 Packages: React, react-dom, mapbox-gl